-Were it not for the coronavirus pandemic that has brought normal life to an unprecedented standstill and decimated the global sporting calendar, then Liverpool's players and fans would surely have ended their 30-year wait to be crowned champions of England by now.
+Were it not for the coronavirus pandemic that has brought normal life to an unprecedented standstill and decimated the global sporting calendar, then Liverpool's players and fans may have finished celebrating their first title in 30 years by now.

 Nevertheless, it's incredible to think that when the Anfield giants clinched their 18th crown back on April 28, 1990, they were nine league titles clear of their then-nearest rivals Everton and Arsenal, while Manchester United were two further back on seven - only to go on and top the standings an incredible 13 times under Sir Alex Ferguson over the next 23 seasons.

-However, If this season can finally be completed at some point, then Jurgen Klopp's side will not only move within one of their arch rivals but also fancy their chances of restoring their place as England's most successful club.
+But now Jurgen Klopp's side have moved within one of their arch rivals but also fancy their chances of restoring their place as England's most successful club.

 For almost every football fan of a certain age, the year 1990 will only ever be known for ‘Italia 90’, one of the most iconic World Cups of modern times – and not just because of Pavarotti belting out Nessun Dorma on the TV coverage.
 And in the very first game, when Cameroon stunned reigning champions Argentina the stage was set for iconic moment to follow iconic moment – even in that game we had Omam-Biyik’s header and Massing’s foul on Caniggia weaving themselves into the fabric of World Cup history.